 Sample Transport and Handling

-Store the samples out of direct sunlight and cool to 4oC.
+Store the samples out of direct sunlight and cool to the appropriate temperature, listed in DEP SOP FS 1000, Table FS 1000-6.

 Quality Assurance

 Wipe Samples

 Collect a blank for each sampling event.
 Saturate a sterile gauze pad with the project solvent and place it in a prepared sample container.
 Handle the blank in the exact same manner as the samples.